-The stadium will be downsized from its existing capacity of 50,000 seats to a capacity of approximately 35,000 seats.
-It will be configured to support a variety of sports and entertainment events, including football, soccer, rugby and other sports that are played on a rectangular field.
+The new Aloha Stadium will be downsized from the existing stadium’s capacity of 50,000 seats to a capacity of 25,000 to 30,000 seats.
+The new Aloha Stadium will be configured to support a variety of sports and entertainment events, including football, soccer, rugby and other sports played on a rectangular field.
 In addition, concerts, community functions and family-oriented events will be hosted in the facility.
-The multipurpose stadium would have a comprehensive array of fan amenities and support spaces to market new events, including additional luxurious seating options, more extensive concessions, and improved facility circulation.
+The multipurpose stadium will be designed to enhance the fan experience with a comprehensive array of amenities and support spaces to market new events, including luxurious seating options, extensive concessions, and efficient facility circulation.

 Compiled renderings for optional layouts of the new Aloha Stadium and surrounding Entertainment District.
 This project has been realized in part by the teams at Crawford Architects, WT Partnership, and AHL (formerly Architects Hawaii, Ltd.), in collaboration with the State of Hawaii.
 The videos from Crawford Architects are conceptual and highlight some of the possible design options for the new Aloha Stadium.
 No plans or designs will be final until feedback has been studied and an eventual partner selected later this year.